 Hospital bills vary widely depending on which country you’re visiting, and they can be notoriously expensive in places such as the United States.
 Travel cover will take care of these medical costs, should you happen to get sick or injured while abroad.

-Bear in mind that state medical care works differently abroad, so the EHIC or GHIC might not cover all of your bills if you would normally be expected to pay for care in that country.
+Bear in mind that state medical care works differently abroad, so the GHIC might not cover all of your bills if you would normally be expected to pay for care in that country.
 It also won’t cover repatriation costs.
-Therefore, it’s still essential to have travel insurance even if you already have an EHIC or GHIC.
+Therefore, it’s still essential to have travel insurance even if you already have a GHIC.
 Despite the name, they don’t technically count as insurance policies, so you won’t be considered double-insured if you have travel insurance in addition to a card.

-It’s important to be completely honest about your medical history and any pre-existing conditions you might have when applying for travel insurance.
-If you are not, then it will put your cover in jeopardy and your insurer may refuse to payout.
-Find out more in our guide How to find travel insurance if you have pre-existing medical conditions
+It’s important to be completely honest about your medical history when applying for travel insurance.
+If you aren’t then it could put your cover in jeopardy and your insurer may refuse to payout.
+Find out more in our guide How to find travel insurance if you have pre-existing medical conditions.

 Cancellation, curtailment, disruptions and missed departure